Strategic drift can – and does – occur. Here are the the four stages of strategic drift.

 But then the unthinkable occurs… your strategy begins to drift and the focus and intent you’ve worked so hard on goes with it.
 Strategic drift is a very real challenge that organisations can face, a failure to recognise and respond to changes within the business environment.
 And although strategic drift can easily sneak up on you if you aren’t diligent. if you understand the causes of this phenomenon, you can remedy the problem if you find yourself drifting.

-What exactly are the four-stages of strategic drift?
+What exactly are the four stages of strategic drift?

 Phase 1: Incremental Change

 The first phase is that of Incremental Change occurs before there is any significant change in the external environment, be it the economy, technology, or customer demand.
-Organisations make incremental change and remain in touch with the environment.
+Organizations make incremental change and remain in touch with the environment.

 Phase 2: Strategic Drift